gustaborges/course-tdd-ita/README.md

 # TDD Course - My solutions

-This repository contains my project solutions for a test-driven development course I recently accomplished.
+This repository contains my own solutions of projects developed during a TDD (test-driven development) course I recently accomplished.
 Each week folder represents completely independent projects.

 In each of them, you can find both the classes and their unit tests.